magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   `cljs.reader` namespace, while the corresponding CLJ symbols are defined in the `clojure.core` namespace.

-All this incidental complexity was needed because the Reader Conditionals were not available at the time of writing the `valip` library.
+This incidental complexity was needed because the Reader Conditionals were not available at the time of writing the `valip` library.

 ## What's next